 Phasing (Q1)

-Although it is recognised by the NWWAC that the purpose of phasing is to avoid a ‘Big Bang’ in 2019 when the Landing Obligation is fully implemented, industry members stress that any further phase-in should be limited until there is a thorough analysis of the first phases of implementation.
+Although it is recognised by the NWWAC that the purpose of phasing is to avoid a ‘Big Bang’ in 2019 when the Landing Obligation is fully implemented, industry members stress that any further phase-in should be preceded by thorough analysis of the first phases of implementation.
 The NWWAC recommends that as part of good governance and duty of care, an impact assessment is conducted before additional species are added to the landing obligation.
 Such an analysis should provide clear guidance on the mitigation measures necessary to address the issue of choke species, which will prevent fishermen in North Western Waters from catching their principle economic quotas, if this remains unresolved.

 Need to address the ‘Definition of fisheries’??